MKHoffmann/icpReconstructor/README.md

 Within this repository, we provide a set of examples on one set of binary images of a simulated concentric tube continuum robot.
 These include the One-Step and Multi-Step algorithms presented in our work, but also different ways of warmstarting using image-processing algorithms and space-carving.

+## Extensions

+Additional extensions of this method are included in the source directory.
+The extensions include a modification for a modular bending actuator.
+An example to use this extension can be found in the examples directory.

 ## How to Cite

 If you find our project valuable for your research or work, please consider citing it using the following format: